 8 Ways to Build Self-Discipline in Your Life

-You may read about those people who have built self-discipline.
+We all know, or have heard of, someone with incredible self-discipline.
 They get up at 5 am, meditate and plan their day, run for 6 miles, and then drink a kale and protein smoothie for breakfast.
 They do all of this before going to work at their startup, which they hope to take public next month.
 They never waste time, and their accomplishments are astonishing.

 Yet, here you sit, surfing the internet, reading online politics, playing candy crush, and eating Ben & Jerry's ice cream straight out of the container.
 Is this the life you really want to live?
 Or, are you searching for a life in which you will accomplish your goals and dreams, no matter what they are?